Whether you’re in Maryland to work, study, play, or anything in between, you’ll probably want to get your stuff covered with renters insurance.

 FYI, in Maryland, Lemonade sees a fair amount of claims for water-related damage, as well as theft.

 Your single renters insurance policy in Maryland is actually composed of a few different types of coverage.

 ‘Personal property coverage makes sure your stuff, your personal belongings, is protected, whether you’re relaxing at your apartment or traipsing across Europe.

 So if your living room furniture is ruined due to water damage from that burst pipe, or your phone is stolen while you’re taking a trip to Berlin, your renters insurance policy has your back.
 You’ll also be protected against other “perils,” like vandalism, windstorm damage, and more.

 The actual physical structure of your rental—the walls, ceiling, windows, any appliances you don’t own yourself, and so on—would all fall under your landlord’s insurance policy.

 What about if disaster strikes?
 If you can’t stay at your home because of covered losses (like a fire or windstorm), your ‘loss of use coverage provides reimbursements for temporary housing and additional living expenses such as food, laundry, hotel parking, and more.

-If someone is injured in your apartment, or anyone on your policy causes damage to someone else’s property or stuff, your insurance company should have things like legal fees and property damage covered.
+If someone is injured in your apartment, or anyone on your policy causes damage to someone else’s property or stuff, your insurance company may help with legal fees and property damage.